ductsoup/Air-Quality-Sensor-Suite-MkII/README.md

 ### Modbus-tk
 https://github.com/ljean/modbus-tk

 This provides the MODBUS TCP transport.
 Values are mapped into holding registeres encoded as an [IEEE 754 32-bit float](https://en.wikipedia.org/wiki/IEEE_754).

-If you'd like to send the data to an MQTT broker just install Paho and modify ```main.py```.
+If you'd like to send the data to an MQTT broker instead just install Paho and modify the relevant sections in ```main.py```.

 ### Pigpio
 http://abyz.me.uk/rpi/pigpio/index.html